hrithik9120/Simulation-of-Scheduling-Algorithms/README.md

-# Simulation of Multilevel Queue Scheduling and Highest Response Ratio Next Scheduling
+# Simulation of Multilevel Queue Scheduling and Highest Response Ratio Next Scheduling using Python

 **Objective :** To simulate the multilevel queue scheduling and highest response ratio next algorithm